karkolia/recyclr/README.md

 Don't forget to keep a reference to the newly created object to be able to pass the items to it

-- Handle the items list to the recyclr object:
+- Provide the items list to the recyclr object:
 ```
 recyclr.items(itemsList)
 ```